Kaljurand/aceview/branches/1_3/README.txt

 == Setting up the ACE View Eclipse project ==

+We have tested the following with
+* Eclipse 3.5.2 on OS X 10.4 using Java 1.5
+* Eclipse 3.6.1 on Ubuntu 10.04 using Java 1.6.

 * Launch Eclipse and create a new Java project

-File -> New -> Project ...
+1. Choose: File -> New -> Project ...

-Project name: ACE View 1.3
+2. Set project name: ACE View 1.3
-Create project from existing source
+3. Create project from existing source (in Eclipse 3.6 it is called a "nondefault location").
-Directory: /the root directory of the ACE View source/
+4. Choose the folder: the root directory of the ACE View source (must contain the .classpath file)
+5. Configure the Eclipse variable PROTEGE41 (see the instructions below)
+6. The project is now going to be rebuilt resulting in no errors and some warnings.
+(There will be more warnings if you use Java 1.6, but don't worry about them.)

 The paths to the external jars are configured automatically based on the .classpath file.
 But you have to additionally set the Eclipse variable PROTEGE41 to point to $PROTEGE_HOME so that the Protege and OWL-API jars can be accessed.
 (You can also set PROTEGE41_SRC to point to the the Protege sources.)
+To do that follow this path of menus (in Eclipse 3.6.1):
+Project -> Properties -> Java Build Path -> Libraries -> Edit... -> Variable... -> New...
+Now type in the new variable PROTEGE41 and set the folder to whereever you have installed Protege.

 == Building ACE View and integrating it with Protege ==

-* Set $PROTEGE_HOME
+* Set $PROTEGE_HOME (put this into .bashrc or a similar startup script)

+* Go into the ACE View directory (must contain build.xml)

 * ant install: builds ACE View and installs it into $PROTEGE_HOME plugins directory

 * ant run: same as "ant install" but additionally starts Protege

-As a result, Protege is started with the latest changes that you have made to ACE View integrated.

 = Code =